 Professor Jos Gamble

-Jos joined the School of Management at Royal Holloway in September 1998.
+Jos joined the School of Business and Management at Royal Holloway in September 1998.
 Since 1999, Jos has conducted research on human resource management in foreign-invested and domestic retail stores in China.
 To develop further his research interests in Japan, in 2001 and 2004, Jos spent sabbatical leave terms at the School of Commerce, Waseda University in Tokyo.
 In 2003, he was awarded an ESRC/AHRC grant under the Cultures of Consumption programme to investigate Multinational Retailers in the Asia Pacific. » Staff profile

 Dr Li Dong